premakhil/RZEE-project/README.md

 # RZEE-project
-A Web app for an RZEE based Akinator game using Flask at the back-end
+A Web app for an RZEE based Akinator game using Flask at the back-end (Hobby project)